European car sales show little sign of upturn

-PARIS (Reuters) - French, Italian and Spanish car sales fell in May, bringing the crisis-hit European market closer to a two-decade low and dampening the hopes of manufacturers for any recovery in 2013.
+PARIS, June 3 (Reuters) - French and Spanish car sales fell in May, bringing the crisis-hit European market closer to a two-decade low and dampening the hopes of manufacturers for any recovery in 2013.

 Automakers suffering from weak economies and excess plant capacity had taken heart when demand picked up a little in April, suggesting a slide of almost 10 percent in Europe’s first-quarter car sales would not play out in the full year.